 Country Health Profiles

-The aim is to create a means for mutual learning and voluntary exchange that supports the efforts of EU Member States in their evidence-based policy making.
-Each Country Health Profile provides a short synthesis of:
+The aim is to create a means for mutual learning and voluntary exchange that supports the efforts of EU Member States in their evidence-based policy-making.

-- health status
+- health status;

-- the determinants of health, focusing on behavioural risk factors
+- the determinants of health, focusing on behavioural risk factors;

-- the organisation of the health system
+- the organization of the health system; and